Chargeback Insurance for Merchants: What Is It?

 Just like a brick-and-mortar shop owner will invest in an insurance product alongside safe building materials and a fire extinguisher and suppression system, eCommerce merchants who opt for chargeback insurance should consider it as one element of their strategy for dealing with fraud, not the whole solution.

-Some service providers offer a form of chargeback insurance along with their fraud prevention or decision making model.
-The rational behind such a model is that since the vendor is the one making an approve or reject decision on the transaction, they should also shoulder the liability for a wrong decision.
-This model, first pioneered by Riskified as Chargeback Guarantee, rolls fraud protection and prevention together with chargeback insurance – though of course the actual specifics of the policy vary between providers.
+Some service providers offer a form of chargeback insurance along with their fraud prevention or decision-making model.
+The rationale behind such a model is that since the vendor is the one making an approve or reject decision on the transaction, they should also shoulder the liability for a wrong decision.
+This model, first pioneered by Riskified as Chargeback Guarantee, rolls fraud protection and prevention together with chargeback insurance – though of course, the actual specifics of the policy vary between providers.